drewmoseley/community/tutorials/mender_gcp_ota_demo/index.md

 ![image alt text](images/Mender-on4.png)

-Under "Edit Export" section provide a name for the sink, select sink service as “Cloud Pub/Sub” and Sink Destination as “registration-events” as shown below
+Click the button labeled "Create Export" and then under the "Edit Export" section provide a name for the sink, select sink service as “Cloud Pub/Sub” and Sink Destination as “registration-events” as shown below

 ![image alt text](images/Mender-on5.png)